- Religion and Philosophy»

 The reason Christ did not resurrect from the dead Sunday morning is because the fulfillment of the Passover took place according to what Scripture states.
 The fulfillment of the sacrifice that was made for our sins was not left until the morning because he had already risen.

 We need to unlearn the habits and traditions from the old teachings with the notion that our Saviour was raised at sunrise on Sunday.
-This teaching comes from the false man-driven church system where they love to have their 'Pagan Easter Sunday Sunrise Sun Worship Service' during a timeline that was never mandated by God, but pagan tradition.
+This teaching comes from the false man-driven church system where they love to have their 'Pagan Easter Sunday Sunrise Sun Worship Service' that promotes a timeline that was never mandated by God.
+It is pagan tradition.

 Easter is not the Lord's Passover and has nothing to do with him.
-Easter is an abomination to our Father in heaven that mixes the holy and profane to remember what his Son has done.
-Easter is pagan and associated with worshipping false gods.
-It was observed long before the birth of Christ.
-Many have fallen for this deception by believing that they are somehow honouring God and His Son during what is one of the most unholy days of the year.
+Easter is an abomination to our Father in heaven.
+Easter is pagan and associated with worshipping false gods that were observed long before the birth of Christ.
+Many have fallen for this deception by believing that they are somehow honouring God and His Son during Easter that is a man-made tradition decreed by the religious elite.

 Easter is about Tammuz